Get or Renew Medical Card Online

 Tax on marijuana in Illinois can reach up to 31.25%, which includes a sales tax of 6.25% plus up to 25% based on THC content.

-Medical Card Savings
+Medical Card Savings - Estimated Savings

-Your IL Medical Card has the potential to save 5.25% – 30.25% on your purchase
+Your IL Medical Card can potentially save you up to 30.25% per purchase

 Illinois Medical Cannabis Explained